 The disabled block is treated like a comment.
 It has no effect on the flow of the project.

-In the example project above, the robot will not wait after driving in reverse, but will immediately turn right.
+In the example project to the left, the robot will not wait after driving in reverse, but will immediately turn right.

 What happens when a block with nested blocks is disabled

 When you disable a block with blocks nested within it, all of the blocks are disabled.
 Blocks like a loop or if-then-else conditional, that have nested blocks, can be disabled in the same way a single block can.